K. M. Cariappa: Post-Independence

-Post-Independence, Cariappa was appointed as deputy chief of the general staff.
-In November 1947, on being promoted to the rank of lieutenant general, he was appointed as the Eastern Army commander.
-In January 1948, owing to the worsening situation in Kashmir, Cariappa was called back to the capital and appointed as the GOC-in-C Delhi and East Punjab Command.
+Post-Independence, Cariappa was appointed deputy chief of the general staff.
+In November 1947, on being promoted to the rank of lieutenant general, he was appointed the Eastern Army commander.
+In January 1948, owing to the worsening situation in Kashmir, Cariappa was called back to the capital and appointed the GOC-in-C Delhi and East Punjab Command.
 After taking over the command, he immediately renamed it the Western Command and moved its headquarters (HQ) to Jammu; he subsequently raised a corps HQ under Lt Gen S.M.
 Shrinagesh at Udhampur.
 He appointed Lt Gen Kodandera Subayya Thimayya as the GOC Jammu and Kashmir Force (later 19th Division), and Atma Singh as the GOC Jammu Division (later 25th Division).

 He launched three subsequent attacks—Operations Kipper, Easy and Bison—to capture the Naushera, Jhangar, Poonch, Zoji La, Dras, and Kargil areas.
 On 6 July 1948, the Army HQ issued strict instructions against conducting any major operations without its permission.
 Cariappa protested against this, stating that this policy would threaten Leh, Kargil, and ultimately the Kashmir Valley, which would put the country's security at stake.
 Though Cariappa asked for two brigades to continue offensive strikes, he was provided only one and permitted to advance to Kargil.
 He disobeyed orders and launched strikes in the Ladakh area allowing India to assert control over the region.
 Cariappa continued several operations and offensive strikes against the Pakistanis, which involved high risk.
 Failure of any of them might have threatened the Indian forces.
 He was subsequently appointed to the supreme post of commander-in-chief.